AP® U.S. History Exam Format

 You should take at least one AP U.S. History practice test with a format that mimics the real exam to prepare for it adequately.
 Doing so will help by testing you with questions that closely resemble those on the actual exam.

 The AP U.S. History course comprises nine units, each carrying a specific weight on the exam.
-Check out the table2 below to learn about the units, their importance, and the chronological period each unit covers.
+Check out the table below to learn about the units, their importance, and the chronological period each unit covers.

 Units Topics Chronological Period Weight on the Exam